MrYsLab/s3-extend/docs/s3-extend.md

 <br>
 <br>
- It may take several minutes to download and install the necessary Python packages to support the Arduino, Raspberry Pi, and ESP-8266.
+ It may take several minutes to download and install the necessary Python packages to support all the extensions.